Anggun C. Sasmi... Lah!!!

 Anggun C. Sasmi...
-Lah!!! s the fourth Indonesian-language studio album by Indonesian singer Anggun.
-Her first self-produced record, it was released in 1993 under her own label, Bali Cipta Records.
+Lah!!! is the fourth Indonesian-language studio album by Indonesian singer Anggun.
+Her first self-produced record, it was released on 15 June 1993 under her own label, Bali Cipta Records.
 The album yielded the successful single, "Kembalilah Kasih (Kita Harus Bicara)", and earned a nomination for "Best Selling Album of the Year" at the 1993 BASF Awards.

+Background and release

+The album was released independently through Anggun's own record label, Bali Cipta Records.
+This decision to self-produce the album was a direct response to the unclear contract issues she had faced within the domestic music industry at the time.
+This independent endeavor was met with significant challenges, forcing her to single-handedly compete against the dominance of major record labels in Indonesia.
+Furthermore, her efforts were complicated by the disappointment caused by a piracy case involving the album's release.